 When Yeaman first commenced developing the land and water in 1972, the water delivery system consisted primarily of open canals.
 During the last 50 years, the canals have been nearly completely replaced with a series of pipelines connecting the reservoirs with the rivers and each other.
 The result has been a dramatic savings in water as well as the ability to deliver the water from Brough and Cottonwood reservoirs under pressure.
 Four Star receives approximately half its water from Pelican Lake and the other half from the other two reservoirs.

-For the past fifteen years, the Uintah Water Conservancy District has been working on the Green River Pumping Project (GRPP), which commenced in 2012 providing additional water for the area served by OPIC and another irrigation water company through a system of water exchanges.
+For the past twenty years, the Uintah Water Conservancy District has been working on the Green River Pumping Project (GRPP), which commenced in 2012 providing additional water for the area served by OPIC and another irrigation water company through a system of water exchanges.
 The project is capable of providing 10,000 acre-feet of water from the Green River.
 Four Star is the largest single subscriber of the water from this project and believes that this has been and will be a big boon to the agricultural production of the area as well as the Uintah Basin as a whole.
 (For more information on the water production, development, etc., refer to the "WATER" link above.)